-STATEMENT OF COMMISSIONER ROBERT M. McDOWELL
+STATEMENT OF COMMISSIONER ROBERT M. MCDOWELL

-RE: In the Matter of Rules and Regulations Implementing the Telephone Consumer Protection Act of 1991, Notice of Proposed Rulemaking, CG Docket No. 02-278
+Re: Rules and Regulations Implementing the Telephone Consumer Protection Act of 1991, CG Docket No. 02-278.

 I commend the Chairman and his staff for their work on updating the Federal Communications Commission's rules on robocalls.
-I also thank the Chairman for reinstating the practice of including actual text of the proposed rules in the notice of proposed rulemaking (NPRM).
+I also thank the Chairman for reinstating the practice of including actual text of the proposed rules in the Notice of Proposed Rulemaking (NPRM).
 As I have stated many times before, the American public and Congress could greatly benefit from such transparency.

-In short, this notice of proposed rulemaking (NPRM) updates and harmonizes our rules with the Federal Trade Commission's (FTC) counterpart rules and, in effect, would reduce consumer confusion for those who wonder why they are receiving unsolicited robocalls from some entities but not from others.
+In short, this NPRM updates and harmonizes our rules with the Federal Trade Commission's (FTC) counterpart rules and, in effect, would reduce consumer confusion for those who wonder why they are receiving unsolicited robocalls from some entities but not from others.